mattg9/JavaParser/readme.txt

 --------------------------
 - Only one table in a given HTML file
 - There is always an ID column (uppercase)
+- No duplicate headers in the same file
-- File format should always match extention
+- File content should always match extention